BACHELOR OF SCIENCE BUSINESS ADMINISTRATION

-Applied Algebra is designed to help candidates develop competence in working with functions, working with the algebra of functions, and using some applied properties of functions.
-Candidates will learn how to apply different kinds of functions to relevant, real-life examples.
+Applied Algebra is designed to help you develop competence in working with functions, the algebra of functions, and using some applied properties of functions.
+You will start learning about how we can apply different kinds of functions to relevant, real-life examples.
 From there, the algebra of several families of functions will be explored, including linear, polynomial, exponential, and logistic functions.
-Candidates will also learn about relevant, applicable mathematical properties of each family of functions, including rate of change, concavity, maximizing/minimizing, and asymptotes.
-These properties will be used to solve problems related to a WGU major and make sense of problems in everyday living.
-Candidates should complete Applied Probability and Statistics or its equivalent prior to engaging in Applied Algebra.
+You will also learn about relevant, applicable mathematical properties of each family of functions, including rate of change, concavity, maximizing/minimizing, and asymptotes.
+These properties will be used to solve problems related to your major and make sense of everyday living problems.
+Students should complete Applied Probability and Statistics or its equivalent prior to engaging in Applied Algebra.

 This introductory humanities course allows candidates to practice essential writing, communication, and critical thinking skills necessary to engage in civic and professional interactions as mature, informed adults.
 Whether through studying literature, visual and performing arts, or philosophy, all humanities courses stress the need to form reasoned, analytical, and articulate responses to cultural and creative works.
 Studying a wide variety of creative works allows candidates to more effectively enter the global community with a broad and enlightened perspective.